 Come to our public meetings

-We meet for an hour every two months in Clissold House.
+We meet for an hour every few months in Clissold House.
 The meetings are short and informal.
 We always have a lot to discuss but we try to make sure that everyone who wants to gets a chance to speak.
 We also hold occasional extra meetings to look at issues of special interest or concern.

 On most issues there will be a range of views and so we try to make sure we have all the facts and understand all the viewpoints.
-In many cases we then take up the issues with the relevant bodies, usually the park management team or Hackney Council.
+In many cases we then take up the issues with the relevant bodies, usually the park management team of Hackney Council.